-The landscape design for majority of the residential public realm within this site adopts the principals of Home Zone, with carriageway and footway being on the same level.
+The landscape design for majority of the proposed public realm within this site adopts the principals of Home Zone, with carriageway and footway being on the same level.
 Our landscape architects encourage the adoption of this design principal to encourage slower vehicular speeds and to give the pedestrian priority.
 The benefit of this design tool can be slower vehicular traffic speeds, more space being given over to the pedestrian, with safe doorstep play becomes a real possibility within the built environment.

-The overarching drainage strategy for this site adopt the principals of Sustainable Urban Drainage Systems (SUDS).
+The overarching drainage strategy for this site adopts the principals of Sustainable Urban Drainage Systems (SUDS).
 In this case the surface water from the carriageways and footways have been designed to drain into swales at the edges of strategic roads.
 This surface water can be drained into the swales at surface level and sub base level.
 As well as functioning as a sustainable drainage solution our landscape architect’s proposal use these swales to provide a valuable ecological resource for our native flora and fauna.
-This is achieve by the specification of plant material which is of native provenance.
+This is achieved by the specification of plant material which is of native provenance.